oceanmodeling/fabm-oxypom/README.md

 * Run the model with `./gotm`.
 It generates the files `output.nc` and `restart.nc`.

 * The script `plot_output.R` analyses the model output.
-Several figures should be produced, describing: vertical profiles of some simulated variables, and comparison of simulation and data.
+If everything is correct, the figure `estuary_validation.png` should be produced.
+It displays a comparison of simulation and data for temperature and dissolved oxygen values.

 The total procedure is: